tomarraj008/OpenNMT-tf/docs/configuration_reference.md

   # (optional) Save evaluation predictions in model_dir/eval/.
   save_eval_predictions: false
   # (optional) Evalutator or list of evaluators that are called on the saved evaluation predictions.
-  # Available evaluators: BLEU, BLEU-detok, ROUGE
+  # Available evaluators: BLEU, ROUGE
   external_evaluators: BLEU

   # (optional) Model exporter(s) to use during the training and evaluation loop: